-It’s an exciting milestone in your life when you get your confirmation of permanent residence.
-It’s now time for the next along your immigration journey.
+In all of your excitement when you get your confirmation of permanent residence, it’s important to consider the first things to do after landing in Canada.
+It’s now time for the next step along your immigration journey.
 Your Canadian journey will begin when you have completed all the paperwork, including medicals, packed your belongings, and said your goodbyes.

 Once you’ve made your decision to immigrate, now is not the time to second-guess yourself.
 You’ve already done so much to prepare for Canada, so trust yourself, enjoy the journey, and prepare to land in Canada.